CelerData/terraform-provider-celerdatabyoc/docs/resources/cluster_custom_config.md

   - If the cluster is a classic cluster, set this argument to `celerdatabyoc_classic_cluster.<cluster_resource_name>.id`, and replace `<cluster_resource_name>` with your cluster resource name.
   - If the cluster is an elastic cluster, set this argument to `celerdatabyoc_elastic_cluster.<cluster_resource_name>.id`, and replace `<cluster_resource_name>` with your cluster resource name.

-- `warehouse_id`: (String, Forces new resource) The ID of the warehouse for which you want to configure static CN parameters in the `celerdatabyoc_elastic_cluster` resource.
+- `warehouse_id`: (String, Forces new resource) The ID of the warehouse for which you want to configure static Compute Node parameters in the `celerdatabyoc_elastic_cluster` resource.
 Please note that modifications to Compute Node configurations takes effect warehouse-wide.

-~> You must delete the argument `warehouse_id` if you want to configure static parameters in the `celerdatabyoc_classic_cluster` resource.
+~> You must delete the argument `warehouse_id` if you want to configure static parameters in the `celerdatabyoc_classic_cluster` resource or Coordinator Node parameters in the `celerdatabyoc_elastic_cluster` resource.

 - `config_type`: The type of the configuration.
 Valid values:

-  - `fe`: FE/Coordinator static configuration.
+  - `FE`: FE/Coordinator node static configuration.
-  - `be`: BE/CN static configuration.
+  - `BE`: BE/Compute Node static configuration.

 - `configs`: The key-value pairs of the configurations you want to modify.
 You can specify multiple key-value pairs.